 Non-Verbal Communication: What non-verbal communication did the officer, victim, witness, and subject display?

 Environment and Audience Consideration: How did the officer change their communication style based on who they are communicating with?

-Implicit Bias: Could bias have influenced this interaction?
+Implicit Bias: How could implicit bias have impacted this interaction?